course-details-portlet

 Learning outcome

-• develop a working plan for their artistic research project
+• Develop a clear working plan for their MFA artistic research project in its intermediate phase.

-• communicate their project orally within group discussions and in written form.
+• Communicate their project effectively in group discussions, critique settings, and in written form.

 Learning methods and activities